Job Creators Work Permit Canada

 Taking practical steps toward running the business

-Even before applying for a work permit, the job creator needs to take serious steps toward running the Canadian company.
+Even before applying for a work permit, the job creator must take serious steps toward running the Canadian company.
 Some examples include

 - preparing a detailed business plan;